-What do Sean Connery, Oprah Winfrey, and Yao Ming have in common?
-Aside from their obvious celebrity, they—along with other sports, television and political figures, have all featured sometime or another on a series of “READ” posters.
+What do Sean Connery, Oprah Winfrey, Yao Ming, and Baby Yoda have in common?
+Aside from their obvious celebrity, they—along with other sports icons, TV and cinema personalities (whether real or fictional), and political figures—have all featured sometime or another on a series of “READ” posters.
 Sponsored by the American Library Association, “READ” posters are popular decorations for public libraries across the nation.

-Years ago, I found it interesting to visit the local library, and wonder which READ “poster-child” would be on the wall next.
-The idea was to foster literacy awareness, but to me it also highlights a thought-provoking concern.
+Years ago, I found it interesting to visit the local library and wonder who or what would be on the next READ poster.
+The idea was to foster literacy awareness, but it also highlights a thought-provoking concern.

 Using familiar public figures, the READ campaign hoped to associate books with role models.
 That is fine, so far as it goes, but some personalities—like some books—are more admirable than others.
-There is nothing wrong with a role model that really does encourage and inspire, but so much in the public eye today is cheap, degraded, and reflective of pop-culture entertainment and ambiguous morality.
-Few indeed seriously consider Hollywood or politics fruitful ground for inspiring examples to follow today.
+There is nothing wrong with role models who really do encourage and inspire, but so much in the public eye today is reflective of pop-culture entertainment and ambiguous morality.
+Hollywood and politics don't seem like great sources for inspiring examples to follow today.

-In the same way, books can be helpful tools, insightful—some would say indispensable—and they even make great gifts.
-People young and old can gain a lot from literature—especially in the formative years, when exposure to knowledge can shape a person’s skills, and their very future.
+In the same way, books can be helpful, insightful, even indispensable—and they even make great gifts.
+People of all ages can benefit from literature— but especially in the formative years, when exposure to knowledge can shape a person’s skills and even their very future.
 However, they can also contain wrong ideas, and not all books contain or reflect ideas of virtue or lasting good.

 Once written, books are vessels that preserve whatever was put into them—whatever their potential for good or evil.
 So, discretion is key.
-How do we decide what books are appropriate gifts to inspire an aspiring mind, when the literary world is riddled with so many objectionable, even demonic topics (several recent undead-obsessed titles come to mind)?
-Here are some useful (and biblical) points to consider when considering a book as a gift:
+How do we decide what books are appropriate gifts to inspire an aspiring mind when the literary world is riddled with so much objectionable or even demonic and ungodly content?
+Here are some ideas to consider when considering a book as a gift:

 Next, look to the past!
 As the Bible admonishes, “Get wisdom… get understanding!”
 (Proverbs 4:5).
 There are a lot of “classics” still in print today that preserve the culture and variety of many nations and peoples.
 Also, memoirs and autobiographies, especially of “great lives,” make excellent sources for inspiration.
 Reading about how world leaders and role models of antiquity struggled, overcame challenges, or even dealt with failure and disappointment can be invaluable practical knowledge to a young person.